-NOTE: Graduation rate cohort includes all full-time, first-time degree/certificate-seeking cohort, were awarded a Pell Grant and students who were awarded a Subsidized Stafford loan, but did not receive a Pell Grant.
+NOTE: Graduation rate cohort includes all full-time, first-time degree/certificate-seeking undergraduate students.
+Data were collected on those students, who at entry of the cohort, were awarded a Pell Grant and students who were awarded a Subsidized Stafford loan, but did not receive a Pell Grant.
 Graduation rates are the Student Right-to-Know rates.
 For more details, see the Methodological Notes.
-N is the number of institutions in seeking undergraduates within normal time, and 150% and 200% of normal time to completion: 2015 cohort
+N is the number of institutions in the comparison group.